Cramiac/Questions/README.md

 # Questions
 Java programs
+Here is the description about all the questions

 OddEven - Define a program to find out whether a given number is even or odd.